Accounting (ACG)

 Individually supervised employment in an area of accounting that involves application of accounting concepts.
 Students must work on average ten hours per week, meet periodically with a supervising professor, research related literature in the field of employment, and prepare a substantive report of the work experience.
 Limited to Juniors and Seniors.
 Approval of a supervising faculty member and the department chair are required.

 This course presents the basic concepts and procedures associated with an audit of financial statements.
-Topics covered include auditors’ professional responsibilities, risk analysis, the nature of evidence, the relationship between risk and evidence, and the audit reporting process.
+Topics covered include auditors’ professional responsibilities, risk analysis, the nature and use of audit evidence, and audit data analytics.

 Prerequisites: Senior standing and a grade of "C" or higher in ACG 302 and ACG 345